beemabee/Telco-Customer-Churn-Prediction/README.md

    docker build --no-cache -t telco-churn-prediction-app . docker run -it telco-churn-prediction-app
    ```
+## VII.
+How to run Webapp
-3. Navigate to the `src` directory and run the Streamlit app
+1. Navigate to the `src` directory and run the Streamlit app
    ```sh
    cd src
    streamlit run streamlit.py
    ```
+2. Open your browser and go to `http://localhost:8501`

-## Conclusion
+## VIII.
+Conclusion
 This project demonstrates an end-to-end machine learning workflow, from data analysis to model deployment.
 The use of Docker ensures that the application can be easily deployed and scaled.